 Now that you know just the basics of working with e-commerce platforms, you’re ready to start learning some of the most advanced elements of e-commerce and put your dream of making money online into practice.

 Remember that simply setting up an e-commerce store will only get you so far, and you’ll also need to think about everything from marketing to inventory management and more.
-You can solve some of those problems and remain scalable by setting up a dropshipping company, but that creates an entirely new set of issues and challenges.
+You can solve some problems and remain scalable by setting up a dropshipping company, which creates an entirely new set of issues and challenges.

 Author Bio